 The article How to Password Protect Files and Folders With Encryption provides some ideas on how to encrypt the folder.
 I used a passphrase that I know cold that is almost 30 characters in length that have never been written down anywhere.
 I do have a clue written down that only makes sense to me should I somehow forget part of it.

 #3 Store on Cloud Servers

 There are several free cloud server options out there.
 Their security isn’t stellar, which is one reason I did the encryption before uploading.
 I uploaded my encrypted file to two different ones.
 Each of these cloud servers is protected with a long unique password that only my password manager program knows.
-To get into that program requires another very long passphrase.
+Getting into that program requires another very long passphrase.

 Photo by Lok Leung

 At this point, all the sensitive data was still on my computer.
 It needed to delete in a way that someone with technical skills couldn’t recover.
 See when you delete files, they aren’t really deleted until those sectors of the drive are overwritten with new data.
 I used the free program Eraser (Windows).
 If you have a Mac, put the folder in the trash, then choose “Secure Empty Trash” from the “Finder” menu.

 It is also important to delete any backup media with sensitive documents.
 I destroyed a few old CD backup burns.

 For years I had a cheap paper shredder.
 It did an OK job, but for this task, I wanted a top shredder.
 I also did not want to spend an hour hand-feeding a shredder fixing paper jams.
 Office Depot offers a service for 99 cents a pound that will securely and completely shred your documents.

 All my bills now are paperless, so sensitive data won’t get intercepted in the mail.
 If something does come, I can deal with it as it arrives in a secure manner.
 I now have peace of mind knowing that if someone goes through my car, my home, or my computer they won’t find any sensitive data.